Speeding up Rails 4.2

 Im pretty concerned about the performance of my Rails app now.

-Brian Hempel over 9 years ago
+Brian Hempel almost 10 years ago

 Brian Hempel